Where to Start searching for your House Plans or Blueprints?

 Many cities and communities store records of old building plans, archives of maps and also photographs of buildings.
 However, you do have to find out if your community keeps them.
 If it so happens that your city holds a record, you may need the help of a historian to guide you there and help you find your original house plan design.
 Usually, they are stored in town hall attics or shelved at a local museum or historical commission.
 The local library is another place to look at.

 Asides this, you may also want to pay attention to newspapers, advertisements and old catalogs, especially if your home was built several years ago.
-A majority of the houses built in America in the 20th century were inspired by the stock blueprints of companies like Palliser, Palliser, and Company, and yours may not be any different.

 Old advertisements and newspapers tend to have pictures and house designs of the last century.
 If you’re lucky, you may find something similar to or exactly like your home.
 Once again, a visit to your public or local library may be necessary to access these old magazines and find your vintage house plan.